We’re committed to keeping our readers informed.

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

 In February, the Centers for Disease Control and Prevention warned that the United States should brace for a domestic coronavirus outbreak.
 Just one month later, the World Health Organization officially declared COVID-19 a pandemic, and President Trump announced a national state of emergency.
-Over the past nine months, the number of confirmed cases of COVID-19 has risen dramatically, with more than 58 million across the globe.
+Over the past nine months, the number of confirmed cases of COVID-19 has risen dramatically, with more than 71.1 million across the globe.
 But the U.S. has suffered the largest outbreak in the world.
-As of November 22, more than 12.1 million people across every state, Washington, D.C., and four territories have tested positive for the disease, and more than 255,000 people with the virus have died.
+As of December 13, more than 16.2 million people across every state; Washington, D.C.; and four territories have tested positive for the disease, and nearly 300,000 people with the virus have died.

 It is hard to overstate the severity of the national trajectory: Across the U.S., coronavirus cases are surging to terrifying, unprecedented levels, with nearly every state suffering what one trusted tracker has characterized as “uncontrolled spread.”
-In mid-November, for the first time ever, the country added more than 1,017,000 cases over a single week — a period in which roughly one in every 323 people in the U.S. would have tested positive.
+The U.S. recorded over 4 million new cases in November, more than double October’s record of 1.9 million.
 Per the New York Times, there are “almost no hopeful signs in the data,” although the approval of a vaccine does present a bright spot.

 Here’s everything to know about the spread of the virus in the U.S.